 The English & Drama curriculum offers our students many opportunities to consider social and moral questions.
 Each class experiences a range of class readers, which teach students about the reasons why people are different and promotes respect for other people.
 Many texts explore other cultures, such as John Steinbeck's Of Mice and Men.
 Drama is a perfect vehicle for using role-play to explore moral questions, encounter social situations in a safe environment and empathise with other people by literally stepping into their shoes.
 It also includes games involving interaction and collaboration.
-Students are regularly involved in SMSC assemblies, such as reading their poetry or dressing up for World Book Day.
+Students are involved in SMSC assemblies, which have included reading their poetry or dressing up for World Book Day.
 Literature is also promoted by introducing famous authors and their writing, inviting them in to meet the students where possible.
 For instance, the celebrated Bloomsbury author Sophie Kirtley.
-The Reading Room is available in Google Classroom to encourage our students to enjoy the world of books.
-It provides reading lists, competitions and videos of adults reading their favourite stories and poems.